 Make & Take Rain Barrel Workshop - Just $35!

 Thanks to Coca-Cola Refreshments of Eagan, FMR has 30 used syrup containers for participants to turn into rain barrels.
-During the course of this workshop, participants will be provided with the necessary parts ($35 per kit) and guided through the process of converting these containers into allies for a cleaner Mississippi River.
+During the course of this workshop, participants will be provided with the necessary parts ($35 per kit) and guided through the process of converting these containers into allies for a cleaner Minnesota.
 The barrels are white (but paintable) and connect to your existing downspout.

 Taking place at Wood Lake Nature Center, the workshop will begin with a presentation on how home lawn and garden practices impact our waters and how we can make a difference.
-Next we’ll discuss the watershed-friendly benefits of rain barrels in more detail, then review how to build, incorporate, install and maintain them.
+Next, we’ll discuss the watershed-friendly benefits of rain barrels in more detail, then review how to build, incorporate, install and maintain them.
 With guidance from FMR staff, participants will then build a rain barrel to take home.

 Ready to register?

 Claim your spot now via Eventbrite - Just $35!
+Please note, tickets sales end Wednesday, May 24 at 5 p.m. or if the event reaches capacity.

 Can't make it?